7 Tips For Starting an Exercise Program With ALS

 Amyotrophic lateral sclerosis (ALS) is a neurodegenerative disease characterized by the deterioration of muscles in the body, leading to loss of movement, an inability to speak and swallow, and eventually, breathe.

-According to medscape.com, the rate at which muscle deterioration occurs will differ from patient to patient, but studies have found that exercise can be help ALS patients retain muscle strength and improve joint function.
+According to medscape.com, the rate at which muscle deterioration occurs will differ from patient to patient, but studies have found that exercise can help ALS patients retain muscle strength and improve joint function.
 We’ve listed some of Medscape’s practical tips to get you started on an exercise plan that can help you better manage your symptoms and improve your overall strength.

 Before You Start

-Before beginning any exercise regimen, it’s important that you speak to your healthcare team.
+Before beginning any exercise regimen, it’s important that you speak to your health care team.
 They can tailor a program for you, including what type of exercise to do and how long you should exercise for.
 They can also monitor your response to exercise.

 The goals are to maximize muscle function, slow down the deterioration of range of movement, and increase aerobic capacity and endurance for as long as possible.

 Walking and Cycling

 If you can still balance well, you can walk or use a recumbent bicycle for 20 to 30 minutes a few times each week, without overexerting yourself.
 This can be broken up into 10-minute segments if you prefer.